Periodic Subject Review

-Periodic Subject Review (PSR) refers to the process by which programmes and modules within subject areas are strategically reviewed and re-approved on a five yearly cycle.
+Periodic Subject Review (PSR) refers to the process by which programmes and modules within subject areas are strategically reviewed and re-approved on a six-yearly cycle.
 The process aims to ensure that the programmes and modules under review continue to be current and valid so meeting the needs of:

 - Professional, Statutory and Regulatory Bodies (PSRBs)